mpuening/learn-webservices-jaxrs/README.md

 is by using `ConfigProvider.getConfig()`.
 This is supposed to return an object that one can then get values of properties.
 Unfortunately, GlassFish does not support this, for they seemed to neglect registering a `ConfigProviderResolver` class in SPI (or I failed to find the switch to enable it).
-To get around this issue, there is code in both `MPConfiguredLDAPCredentialValidator` and `MPConfiguredDataSource` to register a provider.
+To get around this issue, there is code in `MPExpressionEvaluator` to register a provider.

 **Micro-profile Config / OpenAPI ClassLoader Issue**